jordanbrauer/lighthouse/BACKPORT.md

 * more commenting out of all event dispatcher DI and event fire calls
 * provide closure to `filter` call on collection object to prevent missing argument exceptions

+## Validation Directive

+* remove DI for validation factory and use facade directly in code